 Nearly half of all women between the ages 50 to 79 years old have some form of prolapse, according to the American Urogynecologic Society.

-The physicians of the Pelvic Floor Disorders Clinic at the University of Michigan Von Voigtlander Women’s Hospital provide comprehensive surgical and non-surgical services for women suffering from pelvic organ prolapse.
+The physicians in the Urogynecology Program at the Michigan Medicine Von Voigtlander Women’s Hospital provide comprehensive surgical and non-surgical services for women suffering from pelvic organ prolapse.

 With pelvic organ prolapse, ligaments and connective tissue in the pelvic area become weak or damaged and can no longer support the pelvic organs.
 Prolapse is sometimes compared to developing a hernia of the vaginal wall.
 The womb (uterus) is the only organ that actually falls into the vagina.
 When the bladder and bowel slip out of place, they push up against the walls of the vagina.
 While prolapse is not considered a life threatening condition, it may cause a great deal of discomfort and distress.
 Women report to us that this is bothersome to them because their anatomy isn’t normal, they feel too uncomfortable to exercise or the bladder or bowels don’t work the same as they used to.